 5. Tent Floor Insulation

 There are many ideas you can come up with for your tent floor.
 Read our Tent Floor Padding Ideas Article here for multiple different ideas!
-The article is made to show comfort ideas, but they also provide insulation to keep the inside of your tent warmer.
+The article is made to show comfort ideas, but it also provides insulation tips to keep the inside of your tent warmer.

 6. Camping Heat Packs